Zylann/godot_voxel/doc/source/specs/block_format_v4.md

 ### Changes from version 3

-- Metadata uses a new format which no longer depends on Godot Engine.
+- Metadata uses a new format which no longer has to depend on Godot Engine (can still use `Variant` but other options are available internally).

 Specification